chunshanl/DBFGM/README.md

 Contact: chunshanl@hotmail.com

 This is the R code to reproduce results in the following paper:
->Dynamic Bayesian Functional Graphical Models, Chunshan Liu, Daniel R. Kowal, and Marina Vannucci
+>Bayesian Functional Graphical Models With Change-Point Detection, Chunshan Liu, Daniel R. Kowal, James Doss-Gollin, and Marina Vannucci
 ______________________________

 ## Introduction